Browser does not support script.

-We provide information, advice and guidance for disabled students throughout the student lifecycle.
+Access Solent provide information, advice and guidance for disabled students throughout the student lifecycle.
+Support may include:

 You can register with us by completing and returning the attached form:

-Students may be eligible for funding.
+Students may be eligible to apply for Disabled Students Allowance.
 Information is available on the student finance pages of Direct.gov.

 It can take a while to get your financial support organised and therefore we recommend you get the process started as soon as possible.